Lee Pete: Radio career

 In 1954, Pete began his sports radio career at a small station in his hometown of Toledo, Ohio.
 After moving to Las Vegas in 1970, he established a sports talk radio show on KDWN in 1981.
 The 50,000-watt station had a night signal that was heard as far north as British Columbia, south to Mexico, east to the Plains, and west to some islands in the Pacific Ocean.
+The show reached about 10 U.S. states.
+Pete's Stardust Line show ran nightly from 10 until midnight.
+He originally bought airtime from the station for the weekends, and eventually sold enough advertising to expand the show to seven days a week.
+It became the longest-running sports betting show in the history of radio.
+The Daily Press wrote that one of his "most valuable talents is his ability to ask the 'stupid question'—the answer to which nobody knows, but which everyboy assumes is obvious".

-Pete's Stardust Line show became the longest-running sports betting show in the history of radio.
-He also hosted a televised sports handicapping show, Proline, on cable television that was viewed in over 30 million homes.
+Pete also hosted a televised sports handicapping show, Proline, on cable television that was viewed in over 30 million homes.
+He finished his career at KRLV, retiring in 2002.